intelliware-coe-web/sample-angular-stream-io/README.md

 # SampleAngularStreamIo

 Sample Angular Application using Stream I/O patterns.
+This is a good pattern to adopt, but not subscribe.

 ## Notes: